|How did you guys come up with the Steam Powered Giraffe name and how did you get your start?

 We use a combination of Mehron metallic powder and an alcohol based mixing solution, Snazaroo's various water based makeups, liquid eyeliner, and Ben Nye creams.

 Makeup application time varies between artists.
 Typically the makeup takes about an hour and a half to two hours each.

 Where did you get your costumes?

 The Steam Powered Giraffe costumes are custom made by our costume designer Esther Skandunas.

 Who does all the Steam Powered Giraffe art?

 Bunny Bennett does the majority of the art you see on the website, including the graphical elements, the comic, many of the illustrations, and the overall art direction of the band.

-You can see Bunny's artwork by visiting his gallery here.
+You can see Bunny's artwork by visiting her gallery here.